Border: Open borders

 An open border is the deregulation and or lack of regulation on the movement of persons between nations and jurisdictions.
 This definition does not apply to trade or movement between privately owned land areas.
 Most nations have open borders for travel within their nation of travel, though more authoritarian states may limit the freedom of internal movement of its citizens, as for example in the former USSR.
 However, only a handful of nations have deregulated open borders with other nations, an example of this being European countries under the Schengen Agreement or the open Belarus-Russia border.
 Open borders used to be very common amongst all nations, however this became less common after the First World War, which led to the regulation of open borders, making them less common and no longer feasible for most industrialized nations.
 An example of Open orders include the Schengen Area where 29 European nations mutually abolished their border control.

 Demilitarized zones

 A demilitarized zone (DMZ) is a border separating two or more nations, groups or militaries that have agreed to prohibit the use of military activity or force within the border's bounds.
 A DMZ can act as a war boundary, ceasefire line, wildlife preserve, or a de facto international border.
 An example of a demilitarized international border is the 38th parallel between North and South Korea.
+The Korean demilitarized zone acts as a safe space for endangered species like the Asiatic black bears, yellow marten, deer, otters and others species; it has been called a rare haven for species at risk of being lost.
 Other notable DMZ zones include Antarctica and outer space (consisting of all space 100 miles away from the earth's surface), both are preserved for world research and exploration.
 The prohibition of control by nations can make a DMZ unexposed to human influence and thus developed into a natural border or wildlife preserve, such as on the Korean Demilitarized Zone, the Vietnamese Demilitarized Zone, and the Green Line in Cyprus.